benc/simplecov-teamcity-summary/README.md

 # Simplecov::TeamcitySummary

 By default, Teamcity does not pick up coverage information if you have Simplecov configured for your test suite.
-The Simplecov::TeamcitySummary formatter is an easy way to add these stats to your Teamcity build:
+The Simplecov::TeamcitySummary formatter is an easy way to add these stats to your Teamcity build.

+Per build:

 ![See your coverage results in TeamCity](https://raw.github.com/benc/simplecov-teamcity-summary/master/img/coverage_results.png)

+Overall coverage statistics:

 ![Get overall coverage statistics](https://raw.github.com/benc/simplecov-teamcity-summary/master/img/coverage_chart.png)